-Valencia College has Plagiarism and AI Detectors for each assignment.
-However, it is unrealistic to manually check hundreds of assignments for plagiarism and AI usage weekly.
+It is unrealistic to check hundreds of assignments for plagiarism and AI usage weekly.
 Therefore, plagiarism and AI detection software occasionally check students' work randomly throughout the term.
+I will only check some assignments because I focus more on giving the student the benefit of the doubt, but sometimes, I pull the work randomly to verify.

-They want to ensure that the work is primarily the student's opinion and not that of others.
+I want to ensure that the work is primarily the student's opinion and not that of others.
 AI can be used to establish an outline of information, allowing the student to springboard to their original thought.
 However, students should always keep their original work before it is sifted through any enhancing software to back up the authenticity of their work.

-If the detection software confirms that a randomly pulled assignment is plagiarised or appears heavily processed (40% or more), all previous assignments will also be checked.
+If the detection software confirms that a randomly pulled assignment is plagiarised or uses AI heavily (50% or more), all other assignments will also be checked.
 All assignments previously given a letter grade will be retrofitted with a zero.
-Valencia College has a Zero Tolerance policy in place - you will fail the assignment unless you can prove the work is your intellectual property and not overall processed by editing software..